Battletoads (1991 video game): Ports

-Due to the extreme nature of the original NES Battletoads's difficulty, almost all subsequent ports of the game went to varying measures to tone it down, in an attempt to make the game more accessible to casual players.
+Due to the extreme difficulty of the original NES Battletoads, almost all subsequent ports of the game went to varying measures to tone it down, in an attempt to make the game more accessible to casual players.
 This caused some of the more demanding levels to be modified, and some of them even removed altogether in certain versions of the game.

-Later, in 1992 it was ported to the Amiga home computers by Mindscape, though the Amiga version went on unreleased until 1994.
+In 1992 the game was ported to the Amiga home computers by Mindscape, though the Amiga version went on unreleased until 1994.
 A Mega Drive version developed by Arc System Works and a Game Gear version were released by Sega (in Europe and Japan) and Tradewest (in North America) during 1993.
+The Mega Drive version features toned-down difficulty based on the original game's Japanese version, as well as providing higher definition and more colourful graphics than the NES version.
+The Game Gear port features downscaled graphics, also removing three levels and the two-player mode.
 While the Genesis port was appreciated by critics for keeping the gameplay and humorous animations of the NES title, its presentation was criticized as not improved enough from its 8-bit predecessor, with GamePro suggesting it lacked "soaring stereo orchestration," digitized voices, or even "one croak" to significantly differentiate it.

 Also in 1993, a Game Boy version of the game was released, titled Battletoads in Ragnarok's World.
-This version was missing several levels and featured single-player support only.
-Tim Chaney, European CEO of Virgin Interactive, purchased the Master System rights for Battletoads from Tradewest after the game found popularity in the United States and had planned to release that version also in 1993, but it never materialised.
+Like the Game Gear version, it is missing several levels and featured single-player support only.
+Tim Chaney, European CEO of Virgin Interactive, purchased the Master System rights for Battletoads from Tradewest after the game found popularity in the United States and had planned to release a version for that console in 1993, but it never materialised.

 In 1994 Mindscape brought the game to the Amiga CD32 and released it together with the previously unreleased Amiga version.
-It had also planned ports for PC DOS and the Atari ST back for the originally intended 1992 release of the computer versions, but these two were never released.
+It had also planned ports for MS-DOS and the Atari ST back for the originally intended 1992 release of the computer versions, but these two were never released.
 A port for the Atari Lynx was also announced and planned to be published by Telegames, but it was never released.
-The Mega Drive version of Battletoads features toned down difficulty, as well as providing higher definition and more colourful graphics as opposed to the NES version.
-The Game Gear port features downscaled graphics, also removing three levels and the two-player mode.

 During E3 2015 it was announced that the NES version of Battletoads would be coming to the Xbox One as part of Rare Replay, a retrospective collection of 30 emulated classic games from Rare.
 Rare Replay was released on August 4, 2015, featuring a fix to a bug in the original game that made the eleventh level unplayable for player 2.